New Hampshire Divorce Attorneys for Your High-End Case

-The dedicated legal team at SekellaLaw, PLLC, in Manchester, New Hampshire, leverages their skill and experience to gather all necessary information and analyze it to determine fair market value and goodwill.
+The dedicated New Hampshire divorce attorneys at SekellaLaw, PLLC, leverages their skill and experience to gather all necessary information and analyze it to determine fair market value and goodwill.
 In the discovery process for valuing professional practices and businesses, we request and then scrutinize — along with our forensic experts — a variety of different financial records, tax returns and business records to properly value a business for purposes of a divorce.

 Determining Fair Market Value

 The fair market value is the price that a buyer would be willing to pay for the business.
 Factors that can either raise or lower market value include:

 - Financial track record